Siberian jay: Breeding

 Siberian Jays are strictly monogamous, with an established pair staying together and holding the same territory for life.
 Mate guarding in both sexes has been observed, whereby males and females become increasingly aggressive toward same-sex conspecifics.
 This may prevent extra-pair mating opportunities for the partner and thereby preserve inclusive fitness for both pair members.
 The size of the territory is 1 to 4 km2, which is slightly enlarged in autumn and winter.
 Although territories are firmly established, the jays can move to a neighbouring site if this is a better quality habitat where breeding success will be higher.
 Widowed individuals have been observed to establish new pair bonds.

 The nest is situated in a pine or spruce tree 4-6 m above ground within dense foliage for optimal concealment from nest predators.
 The nest comprises a loose cup of dry twigs broken off trees by the jays and is thickly lined with beard lichen moss, down feathers, cobwebs, reindeer fur and wasp nest fragments; which serves as necessary insulation against the extreme winter cold.
 Nest material is hoarded in winter long before building takes place.
 Nest building proper begins in late March and lasts for about three weeks.
 Both partners collect nest material; but only the female builds the nest.

 The eggs are pale green, blue or grey and spotted with grey and brown.
 The average size is 31.6 × 22.9 mm.
 They are laid 31 March – 22 April, with a variable clutch size of 1–5 and an incubation period of about 19 days.
 The eggs are incubated entirely by the female, whilst the male provides all the food for the brooding female and the chicks.
 The Siberian jay is single brooded and does not relay in a breeding season even after nest failure, but will wait until next year.
 A new nest is also built for every breeding attempt.
 Newly hatched young are almost bare and are closely covered by the female.
 Juveniles look similar to adults, but have paler heads.

-A high proportion of the diet of the young comprises insect larvae, which is collected by the male and stored in his oesophagus until he returns to the nest to regurgitate it to feed to the young.
-In the first week of brooding, the male provides the female and young with all their food, and the female takes an increasing share of the work thereafter.
+A high proportion of the young's diet comprises insect larvae, which the male collects and stored in his oesophagus until he returns to the nest to regurgitate it and feed it to the young.
+In the first week of brooding, the male provides all the food for the female and young, but the female takes an increasing share of the work thereafter.